P0L3NARUBA/source-engine-strike/README.md

 5. Go into Properties of it
 6. Enter **Debugging** tab and change Command to **$(ProjectDir)\..\cstrike\hl2_launcher.exe**
    * You can also add launch parameters through the properties.

+### Developing
+- Make sure everytime when you editing the code, you need to type **waf install** to the command prompt to apply the changes.